-The Provost’s Lecture Series on Women in Leadership, offered from 2012-2016, showcased the achievements of prominent and successful women to motivate the next generation of leaders.
+The Provost’s Lecture Series on Women in Leadership, offered since 2012, it has showcased the achievements of prominent and successful women to motivate the next generation of leaders.
 Past speakers have included Lori Traweek, Chief Operating Officer, American Gas Association; Adrienne Choma, Esq., Co-founder & Member of the Board of Directors, Saladax Biomedical, Inc.; Linda S. Sanford, Sr. Vice President of Enterprise Transformation, IBM; and Dr. Ruth A. David, President & CEO, Analytic Services Inc. Lectures are free and open to the public.
 Registration is required.
 Learn about past lectures in the Provost’s Lecture Series on Women in Leadership.

 The Extraordinary Stevens Family: A New Jersey Legacy 1776-1911 & Descendants’ Day

 In January-July 2015, Stevens and Hoboken Historical Museum partnered to curate an exhibition of artifacts detailing the history of the Stevens Family, the founding family of Stevens Institute of Technology, and their legacy of innovation.
 In June 2015, Stevens hosted Descendants’ Day, which brought together Stevens Family descendants and Hoboken community members for an exploration of the Stevens family tree and a reception featuring a showcase of Stevens family treasures.

 Senator Cory Booker’s Small Business Tech & Social Innovation Forum